nkmakes/nkmakes.github.io/_posts/2020-09-02-esp32-tb6612-joystick-robot-website-control.md

 ## Conclusion

-If you followed this tutorial, you should be able to control a esp32 robot based tank using a webserver and a jostick, if you find any problems following the guide or you think anything needs any change feel free to add any comments.
+If you followed this tutorial, you should be able to control a esp32 robot tb661nfng based vehicule using a webserver and a joystick, if you find any problems following the guide or you think anything needs any change feel free to add any comments.

 You can see some short videos of the SMARS tank using this code.
 As you can see its pretty easy to control and responsive.